 - Other allowable property expenses.

-Retail sale businesses
+Retail businesses

-- All payments as they are received by the relevant person or on the relevant person’s behalf, from its own cash - paying retail consumers.
-This includes payments by cheque, debit or credit card, maestro, visa or similar electronic transactions and electronic cash.
+- All payments as they are received by the relevant person or on the relevant person’s behalf, from its own cash-paying retail consumers.
+This includes payments by cheque, debit or credit card, Maestro, Visa or similar electronic transactions and electronic cash.

 - The full value of all credit or other non-cash retail sales received by the relevant person or on the relevant person’s behalf.
 This includes the full value of credit sales, the cash value of payment in kind for retail sales, the face value of gift, book and record vouchers received and any other payments for retail sales, including those sales completed via third-party online sales platforms.